cwaldbieser/txcasproxy/doc/source/options.rst

     Options:
           --help-plugins           Help about available plugins.
       -d, --debug                  Errors served as HTML.
+          --logout-passthrough     Pass the logout request through to backend service prior to intercepting and redirecting.
       -e, --endpoint=              An endpoint connection string.
       -p, --proxied-url=           The base URL to proxy.
       -c, --cas-login=             The CAS /login URL.